-The historic Alpine brand has a bright future in the real world, but as the French brand’s 60th anniversary celebrations get underway, it is in the virtual world of Gran Turismo that fans will soon get a new treat.
-The Alpine Vision Gran Turismo becomes the latest virtual prototype to grace the screens of Gran Turismo gamers around the world.
+The historic Alpine brand has a bright future in the real world, but as the French brand’s 60th anniversary celebrations get underway, it is in the virtual world of Gran Turismo where fans will soon get a new treat.
+The Alpine Vision Gran Turismo becomes the latest virtual prototype to grace the screens of Gran Turismo for gamers around the world.

-But as Bernard Ollivier, CEO, Société des Automobiles Alpine, explains, the car will not just feature in the virtual world: “The end result is so stunning that we couldn’t resist producing an actual full-scale model of it!”
+But as Bernard Ollivier, CEO, Société des Automobiles Alpine, explains, the car will not just be featured in the virtual world: “The end result is so stunning that we couldn’t resist producing an actual full-scale model of it!”
 The model is being displayed at the Festival Automobile International in Paris, which places the emphasis on automobile aesthetics.

 In 2013, Gran Turismo creator Kazunori Yamauchi and his team from Polyphony Digital Inc. visited Alpine’s studio to discuss the project.
 The timing coincided with the Alpine brand’s comeback in the form of its first production car that will be presented to the public in 2016.
 But the project also provided an enticing blank sheet of paper to explore new creative ideas without having to take certain production-related constraints into account.

-An in-house competition involving around 15 designs took place and was won by the project submitted by Victor Sfiazof, the idea being a lightweight, agile, barquette-type car in keeping with the brand’s A450 Le Mans racing programme.
+An in-house competition involving around 15 designs took place and was won by the project submitted by Victor Sfiazof, the idea being a lightweight, agile, barquette-type car in keeping with the brand’s A450 Le Mans racing program.

 “It’s a genuine sports car which combines the passion for cars with enjoyment behind the wheel,” explains Sfiazof.
 “There are numerous references to the past, present and future.
 The idea of a barquette stemmed from the Alpine A450’s involvement in the Le Mans 24 Hours, but the front end takes its inspiration from the A110, while the vertical fins at the rear recall the A210 and A220 and make a real contribution to the car’s styling.
-As an aeronautical fan, I also wanted to incorporate cues from the world of aviation, too.
+As an aeronautic fan, I also wanted to incorporate cues from the world of aviation, too.
 The airbrakes add a nice high-tech touch to the rear end.”

 “The designers and engineers involved in this project were tasked with creating a car that expresses the spirit of our brand,” adds Bernard Ollivier.
 “Alpine’s genes are immediately visible in its styling, while its performance won’t disappoint either.
 The Vision Gran Turismo project was seen as the ideal setting for the first ‘real life’ rendering of a car since the announcement of Alpine’s revival broke cover.”